 1. Workplace Safety:

-The Computer Vision solution will ensure workplace safety and maintain the workplace minimal error prone zone.
+The Computer Vision solution will ensure workplace safety and maintain the workplace’s minimal error-prone zone.
 Computer Vision would be able to detect unexpected occurrences at the workplace that are not acceptable with the standard operating procedures.
-CV capturing movement on a fork-lift or other vehicles help to prevent accidental human-machine collision due to blind spots or when the vehicle is unprepared.
-For example, the system would have the potential to monitor unauthorised and unexpected access entry of personnel into workplace area.
-Once detected the unauthorised and unexpected access entry of personnel in the way of forklift, it triggers an alarm and notifies the machine handler and the personnel.
+CV capturing movement on a fork-lift or other vehicles helps to prevent accidental human-machine collision due to blind spots or when the vehicle is unprepared.
+For example, the system would have the potential to monitor unauthorized and unexpected access entry of personnel into the workplace area.
+Once detected the unauthorized and unexpected access entry of personnel in the way of forklift, it triggers an alarm and notifies the machine handler and the personnel.
 This process helps in minimizing accidents that cause in the workplace area due to forklifts.

 2. Workforce Safety

-Vision Intelligence solutions uses the latest innovation in Neural Networks that are trained with examples of pictures and videos of human wearing safety gear just like human Brain.
+Vision Intelligence solutions use the latest innovation in Neural Networks that are trained with examples of pictures and videos of humans wearing safety gear just like the human brain.
 With the ability to monitor security camera footage, the solution will accurately identify hardhats, visibility vests, work goggles, etc., making workforce safety and compliance extremely viable.
 Workers without prerequisite safety equipment or protective gear will be identified and real-time notification/alert will be sent to the safety manager.